 - i.
 Consistency in the Student Conduct Process Section 6 is intended to provide Students with a general idea of how the Student Conduct Process proceeds, but Students should be aware that not all situations are of the same severity or complexity.
 Thus, while consistency in similar situations is a priority, the Student Conduct Process is flexible, and may not be exactly the same in every situation. - ii.
 Official Method of Communication Under the Student Conduct Process, a Student's email account is the University's official method of communication.
 Complainants and Respondents should check their email regularly.
-Failure to check email is not a justification for missing any information, communication, and/or requests from the Executive Director of Student Conduct. - iii.
-Support Person Accompaniment Students may be accompanied by one (1) Support Person at all stages of the Student Conduct Process. - iv.
-Standard of Proof A Finding with respect to a Student's responsibility for engaging in Prohibited Conduct, and/or the outcome of a Complainant and/or Respondent's Appeal, is made using a preponderance of the evidence standard, meaning more likely than not. - v.
+Failure to check email is not a justification for missing any information, communication, and/or requests from the Executive Director of Student Conduct or designee. - iii.
+Support Person Accompaniment Students may be accompanied by one (1) Support Person, a full-time faculty or staff member of the University community, who is selected by the Complainant or Respondent to accompany them through some and/or all of the Student Conduct Process. - iv.
+Standard of Proof A Finding with respect to a Students responsibility for engaging in Prohibited Conduct, and/or the outcome of a Complainant and/or Respondent's Appeal, is made using a preponderance of the evidence standard, meaning more likely than not. - v.
 Timelines/Time Frames Listed in the Code when a time frame is given in the Code of Student Conduct, the days are listed as either business days or calendar days.
 Days where the University is closed for breaks and/or Holidays do not count as business or calendar days for the purposes of the time frames contained herein. - vi.
-Recordings any meetings and/or discussions of any nature, including phone calls, with the Executive Director of Student Conduct, shall not be recorded by the Student or the University.
+Recordings any meetings and/or discussions of any nature, including phone calls, with the Executive Director of Student Conduct or designee, shall not be recorded by the Student or the University.
 The Hearing is the only instance during the Student Conduct Process where a recording will be made, and this recording will be made by the University and not a/any Student.
-The recording of the Hearing will remain the property of the University until such time as it is destroyed.

-- vii.
-Impact of Civil and/or Criminal Proceedings - The Student Conduct Process may be carried out prior to, simultaneously with, or following civil or criminal proceedings.
+The recording of the Hearing will remain the property of the University until such time as it is destroyed. - vii.
+Impact of Civil and/or Criminal Proceedings The Student Conduct Process may be carried out prior to, simultaneously with, or following civil or criminal proceedings.
 Findings and/or Sanctions will not be subject to change because a lawsuit has/has not been filed against a Student or because criminal charges were dismissed, reduced, or resolved in favor of or against a Student. - viii.
-Withdrawal Prior to or During Process - In the event a Student chooses to withdraw from the University after the Student Conduct Process has been initiated but before a Final Decision is reached, the matter shall be considered inactive.
+Withdrawal Prior to or During Process In the event a Student chooses to withdraw from the University after the Student Conduct Process has been initiated but before a Final Decision is reached, the matter shall be considered inactive.
 The records kept in the Office of Student Conduct about a Student who withdraws prior to a Final Decision shall reflect that there are outstanding Charge(s) against the Student, as applicable.
 Such records shall be maintained in the Office of Student Conduct indefinitely and may be released in accordance with FERPA.
-In the event the Student wants to re-enroll at the University, he or she will normally be required to complete the Student Conduct Process.
+In the event the Student wants to re-enroll at the University, they will normally be required to complete the Student Conduct Process.